ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 - All search operations execute entirely within Azure infrastructure

 #### **AI Integration Layer - Intelligent Responses**

+The AI integration layer represents the culmination of all previous processing steps, where structured, searchable content transforms into conversational intelligence.
+This layer bridges the gap between information retrieval and human understanding, enabling natural language interactions with complex knowledge bases.

+The sophistication of this layer lies not just in its ability to generate human-like responses, but in its capacity to synthesize information from multiple sources, maintain conversation context, and provide transparent source attribution.
+Users can explore topics through natural conversation, asking follow-up questions and diving deeper into specific areas of interest.

 The AI layer uses Azure OpenAI services to provide intelligent responses to user queries.
 The system implements a Retrieval-Augmented Generation (RAG) approach:

 1. **Query Processing**: User questions are analyzed and converted into appropriate search queries